Dynatrace/obslab-log-problem-detection/docs/review-problem.md

 OK, we're on to something...

-DAVIS told us (and our investigation confirmed) that the problem originated in the `cartservice`.
+Dynatrace told us (and our investigation confirmed) that the problem originated in the `cart` service.

 We know that the problem was caused by a failure to connect to Redis.
 But what caused that error?
 Did something change?